 You can use olive oil or sunflower oil instead of vegetable and peanut oil for this recipe.
 But please don’t use any oil that’s strong in flavors, such as extra virgin olive oil or toasted sesame oil.

 For the chili, you can use any kind of fresh chili pepper in this recipe to suit your personal preference.

 Peanut sauce is a great way to add flavor to appetizers, salads, noodles, fried tofu, and satays.
-This Chinese influenced recipe for peanut sauce doesn't have the sharp taste of Thai peanut sauce recipes made with curry paste but is just as flavorful.
+Chinese influenced recipes for peanut sauce do not have the sharp taste of Thai peanut sauce recipes made with curry paste but is just as flavorful.

-With just 5 ingredients and 5 minutes, you can make this quick and easy peanut sauce.
-It makes a good dressing over a crisp vegetable salad, such as Indonesian Gado Gado Salad, and can be used as a dipping sauce for satays and appetizers.
+This makes a good dressing over a crisp vegetable salad, such as Indonesian Gado Gado Salad, and can be used as a dipping sauce for satays and appetizers.
 For a thinner salad dressing, just add a bit more coconut milk or chicken broth.
-To thicken, let the sauce sit and cool before using.
+To thicken, let the sauce sit and cool before using it.